letsbuilda/kb.letsbuilda.dev/docs/discord/tutorial/README.md

 # Tutorial

-This section contains a tutorial of creating a basic discord bot that responds to a few different commands
+This section contains a tutorial of creating a basic discord bot that responds to a few different commands.